grishatop1/universe/README.md

 # universe
-An infinity procedurally generated universe with python.
+An infinite universe procedurally generated with python.